 Open Enrollment

 Parents who wish to transfer their child out of the district under Open Enrollment may pick up appropriate forms in the office of the superintendent.
-These forms must be completed and returned to the Superintendent's office on or before March 1st of the school year preceding the year in which the child wishes to transfer.
-This deadline may be waived if the parents show good cause.
-Students starting Kindergarten must file open enrollment papers by September 1st.
+These forms must be completed and returned to the Superintendent's office.

 Phone Calls